joinpursuit/Pursuit-Core-Web/data_structures_&_algorithms/control-flow/README.md

 ## Setting Intent

 > Comparison is the thief of joy - Teddy Roosevelt

 In an adult learning environment, everyone is coming in with different experience and different levels of knowledge.
 There is not a way to make a fair comparison.
 Celebrate what everyone brings and compare yourself to who YOU were yesterday, last week, last month and last year.
 Acknowledge your own growth and take pride in your work.
 It doesn't matter if others made it further in a problem set, think about how with more practice, you will become more skilled like they are.

 There will always be a base problem that you should be able to solve (or be really close to solving in the time given).
 However, to make the most of the time we have for everyone, there are additional problems for those who are ready for it.
 You can always return to these problems after the course for more practice.
+Just focus on doing your best.

 ## Trivia Questions

 Write an answer somewhere that you can easily use for reference later (make a [mardkdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) file or a word doc, or use the notes app etc. ) to practice talking/writing about code:

 - What is the difference between a parameter and an argument?
 - Within a function, what is the difference between `return` and `console.log`?

 ## Print Primes